 The Tridentine Diocesan Museum preserves the artistic and cultural heritage of the Trentino churches from the 11th to 19th centuries and the Treasure of the Cathedral.
 At the museum, you can discover all the history and works relating to the Council of Trento.
 The museum was created to protect Trentino's artistic heritage from destruction during the war.
 Today it contains 17,200 works, of which 286 are on display.
 These numbers are constantly changing since every year churches deposit there more and more works.
 In fact, one of the museum's tasks is to house the ecclesiastical assets from the Trentino diocese on deposit.

 At the center of Piazza Duomo stands the Neptune Fountain, built by Francesco Antonio Giongo of Lavarone between 1767 and 1769.
 The glorious fountain dominating the square, features the God Neptune holding a trident, in honor of the ancient name of the city of Trento, Tridentum.
-The central statue you see is a copy, finely crafted by Davide Rigatti in 1942.
+You have to know that the central statue you see is a copy, finely crafted by Davide Rigatti in 1942.
 The original one is kept in the courtyard of Palazzo Thun.

 Among the historic buildings that populate Piazza Duomo, I suggest you not to miss Case Cazzuffi-Rella, better known as “the Painted Houses”.
 Raise your head to admire the frescoes.
 Dating back to the 15th and 16th centuries, they are part of Trentino's artistic and local heritage.